kerkkoh/simple-clothing-store/README.md

 ## Demo

-The demo has a few limitations for quite obvious reasons.
+The demo has a few obvious limitations:
 1. You can't create new orders, some orders are included for you already to view
 2. You can't pay for your orders
 3. You can't buy anything, or receive products